-This financial report consists of four financial statements presented on two pages.
-The first two financial statements are the Governmental Funds Balance Sheet/Statement of Net Position on page 10.
-The final two financial statements are the Statement of Revenues, Expenditures and Changes in Fund Balances/Statement of Activities on page 11.
+This financial report consists of the Statement of Revenues, Expenditures and Changes in Fund Balances/Statement of Activities on page 10.

-The Statement of Net Position and the Statement of Activities provide information about the activities of the Corporation as a whole, and present a longer term view of the Corporation's finances by focusing on total available resources and changes therein.
-The fund financial statements indicate how expenditures were financed in the short-term, as well as reflecting amounts remaining as fund balance.
+The Statement of Activities provides information about the activities of the Corporation as a whole, and presents a longer-term view of the Corporation's finances by focusing on total available resources and changes therein.
 Fund financial statements also report the Corporation's operations in more detail than the Corporation-wide statements by providing information about the Corporation's two separate funds: the General Fund and the Debt Service Fund.

-The change in the focus between currently available resources and total available resources is identified in the Adjustments columns found on the financial statements (pages 10 and 11).
-To arrive at the Statement of Net Position, the accrued interest expense on the Corporation's bonds, the outstanding balance of bonds, and certain other adjustments are added to the total column on the Governmental Funds Balance Sheet.
-This is displayed in the Adjustments column to the left of the Statement of Net Position.
+The change in the focus between currently available resources and total available resources is identified in the Adjustments column found on the financial statements (page 10).
 To arrive at the Statement of Activities, transactions relating to long-term liabilities and expenditures that were deferred and amortized are added to or eliminated from the Statement of Revenues, Expenditures and Changes in Fund Balances.
 For the Corporation, transactions not affecting its reported net position are payments of debt principal, the advance repayment of debt, and expenditures incurred in prior periods.
 Amounts relating to the aforementioned transactions are displayed in the Adjustments column to the left of the Statement of Activities.